-FELE & FPLS Standards TASK 1 RUBRIC Skill Exemplary Satisfactory Emerging Unsatisfactory Did not Submit FELE skill 3.4.2; 3.4.3 FPLS 4.10.b; 4.10.c; 4.10.d The student identifies all appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance with student, staff, and parent rights. appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance with appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance requirements, and procedures for maintaining a safe learning environment for the well-being of all students while Failed to submit, or failed to submit on time FELE skill 3.5.1 FPLS 3.9.a; 3.9.d; 3.9.e; 3.9.f; 3.9.g The student analyzes and communicates in writing, all appropriate information to stakeholders regarding the revisions or changes to the School Safety Plan. communicates in writing, most information to stakeholders regarding the revisions or changes to the School Safety Plan. communicates in writing, some information to stakeholders regarding the revisions or changes to the School Safety not analyze and communicate in writing, information to stakeholders regarding the revisions or Failed to submit, or failed to submit on time
+F FELE & FPLS Stan dards TASK 1 RUBI RIC Skill Exemplary Satisfactory Emerging Unsatisfactory Did not Submit FELE skill 3.4.2; 3.4.3 FPLS 4.10.b; 4.10.c; 4.10.d appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well- being of all students while ensuring compliance with student, staff, and parent rights. environment for the well-being of all students while ensuring compliance with student, staff, and parent rights. well-being of all students while ensuring compliance with student, staff, and parent rights. but omits some crucial elements. not identify appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance with student, staff, and parent rights.
+Failed to submit, or failed to submit on time FELE skill 3.5.1 FPLS 3.9.a; 3.9.d; 3.9.e; 3.9.f; 3.9.g communicates in writing, all appropriate information to stakeholders regarding the revisions or The student analyzes and communicates in writing, most information to stakeholders regarding the revisions or changes to the School Safety Plan. revisions or changes to the School Safety Failed to submit, or failed to submit on time